 Kramer’s environmental policies are based on European Union environmental directives such as WEEE / RoHS, REACH, Batteries Recycling, and Packaging Recycling.
 These directives lay down rules on the restriction of hazardous substances in electrical and electronic equipment and their proper reuse or recycle.

 RoHS restricts the use of certain Hazardous substances in EEE (Electrical & Electronic Equipment).
 All Kramer products sold in the EU comply with RoHS requirements.
 The CE mark on Kramer products indicates RoHS compliance.
-The RoHS compliance statement can be downloaded using the link below.

 Under the Waste Electrical and Electronic Equipment (WEEE) directive, when customers buy new electrical and electronic equipment from Kramer, they are entitled to send new equipment back for recycling when this ultimately becomes waste.

 In certain EU countries where Kramer is represented directly by its offices, the company has taken it upon itself to supply recycling services to its customers as directed by law.

 If you are a Kramer customer or recycler/treatment facility, follow the link below for instructions on disassembly information.

 Are you a customer wanting to know about the recycling of a Kramer Electronics product?

 Are you a recycler / treatment facility wanting information on how to disassemble and recycle a Kramer Electronics product?